ErsatzTV/ErsatzTV/docs/user-guide/install.md

 7. Open your browser to `http://[docker-ip]:8409` (First run may take a few minutes to be available.)

+## Development Builds

+Development builds for all supported architectures can be found on the [develop release](https://github.com/jasongdove/ErsatzTV/releases/tag/develop).
+As with the docker development tags, the development builds are updated with every push to the main branch and have the potential to be less stable than releases.

 ## Windows

 ### Manual Installation